College Park location

 Students need to complete 10

-courses to earn our Master of Professional Studies in Applied
+courses to earn our Master of Science in Applied Economics

-Economics degree.
-The 10 courses are divided into 5 Core
+degree.
+The 10 courses are divided into 5 Core Courses

-Courses and 5 Field Courses.
-The 5 Core Courses
+and 5 Field Courses.
+The 5 Core Courses establish

-skills.
-In the 5 Field Courses, students get to apply
+the 5 Field Courses, students get to apply those skills in

-Graduate Certificate in Economic Analysis for completing just
+Certificate in Economic Analysis for completing just the first

 Is your degree a Master of Arts or a Master of